shavitush/bhoptimer/index.md

 !recalcall - Recalculate the points for every map on the server.
 Run this after you change the ranking multiplier for a style or after you install the plugin.
 ```

-### shavit-replay
+### shavit-replay-playback
 Creates a replay bot that records the players' world records and playback them on command (!replay/automatic).
 The replay bot playback can be stopped (if central) and the saved replay can be deleted by server administrators.
 Replay bots will change their clan tags/names according to the server's configuration.

 ```